zoevas/spin-activity-ontology/README.md

 # spin-activity-ontology

-It loads the ontology and the statements
+It loads the ontology and the statements.

 RESOURCES:
 On spin-activity-ontology/src/main/resources/ path: